JilinMen/jilinmen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a postdoc at the University of Alabama.
+I'm currently working as a Post-Doc/Visiting Scientist at the University of Alabama.
 My research interests include water quality variability under climate change, multi-source observation integration and aquatic environment monitoring, cloud computation and rapid water quality mapping, and big data analytics and deep learning.
+I obtained my bachlor and master degrees from China University of Geosciences (Wuhan) in 2016 and 2019 and Phd degree from Wuhan University in 2023.

 ## Publications
 ### 2025